 Following the influx of children after the genocide other social workers were added to supervise their areas.
 Venancia was in Muhima, Jeanne looked after Cyahafi and Francoise supervised Kimisagara.
 Suzanne initially looked after Gatsata before taking on a more administrative role and then Denise supervised the area of Gikondo.
 Finally Elijah was able to help with the administration of the project with his English language skills.

-Currently Suzanne directs the project, carrying out the administration and the area social workers are: Donatilla – Muhima; Jeanne – Cyanhafi; Mariya – Kimisagara; Francoise – Gatsata; Petronille – Gikondo.
+Currently Suzanne directs the project, carrying out the administration and the area social workers are Jeanne, Francoise and Petronille – Gikondo.
 These are assisted by Chrissie Mulindabigwi and Pete Andrews.

-The social workers are currently spending two days a month in on the job training.
-This will help them as they visit and supervise the families in their areas.
-Each social worker has around 30 families within their area and is the representative of those families at the monthly staff meeting.
+Each social worker is the representative of those families at the monthly staff meeting.
 They are also responsible to inform the families of any messages from the office.